Will the Hawks cover the spread vs. the Raptors? Promo Codes, Betting Trends, Records ATS

 Additional Hawks Insights & Trends

-- In its last 10 contests, Atlanta has one win against the spread, and is 3-7 overall.
+- Over its last 10 games, Atlanta has one win against the spread, and is 3-7 overall.

-- In their past 10 games, the Hawks have hit the over six times.
+- In their past 10 contests, the Hawks have hit the over six times.

 Bet on this or any NBA matchup at BetMGM